-Marketing videos don't have quite as many options, but they have greater customization features which should compensate.
+Marketing videos don’t have quite as many options, but they have greater customization features that should compensate.
 They also come in two different aspect ratios — 1:1 and the classic landscape 16:9.
 The former is more applicable to social media advertisements, while the latter is universal.

 There are nine 1:1 templates and eighteen 16:9 marketing options.
 If you don’t like a theme, you can add your own custom blocks or delete the provided sections.
 However, they are generally well-laid out with well-designed graphics, so you may find this unnecessary.